clburlison/BananaEndocarp/README.md

 # BananaEndocarp
-In its current form BananaEndocarp is a dirty Tkinter script for interacting with MunkiWebAdmin2's API.
+In its current form BananaEndocarp is a script for interacting with MunkiWebAdmin2's API.
+We are using [@pudquick](https://github.com/pudquick)'s [nibbler](https://gist.github.com/pudquick/f27efd1ddcbf57be0d14031a5e692015).

-This was a dare to see if I could get it to work.
-Please don't use this in it's current form.
-Hopefully in the future I'll clean this up.
-If attempting to run in a AutoNBI or NBICreator NetInstall environment you will need to include the `Tcl` and `Tk` frameworks.
-See included `Tkinker_NetInstall_Frameworks` directory for assistance on packaging those frameworks.
+This has been tested and works great with Imagr.

+Create an API user for use with mwa2.
+Modify `BananaEndocarp.py` [variables](https://github.com/clburlison/BananaEndocarp/blob/nibbler/BananaEndocarp.py#L36-L55).
+Run `make dmg`.
+Throw the the `launchBananaEndocarp.sh` script into your Imagr work along with changing the path to the dmg.
+Modify your imagr workflow.
+Benefit.

+I owe you some better documentation...